-- Tasks were not pre-assigned by employee - Labels, packaging, totes, and raw materials were not consistently pre-staged - Lack of urgency to complete tasks from the team leaders - Best practices previously observed in execution and parameters were not propagated flow of product and no formal, documented process of how and when to reintroduce rework back onto the packaging lines.
-The act of running the rework back into the process appeared normal in that the lines were running, and the people were moving and busy.
+- ➤ Tasks were not pre-assigned by employee - ➤ Labels, packaging, totes, and raw materials were not consistently pre-staged - Lack of urgency to complete tasks from the team leaders - Best practices previously observed in execution and parameters were not propagated lines were running, and the people were moving and busy.
 What is not seen from afar is the capacity being lost because of the inconsistent and large gaps in throughput created at the oven for this level of rework.